BorysSerbyn/Jeff-bot/README.md

 # Jeff bot

 Jeff is a chess bot coded in java.
-You can play against Jeff by dowloading the [jar file](https://github.com/BorysSerbyn/Jeff-bot/tree/master/out/artifacts/chess_jar).
+You can play against Jeff by dowloading this [jar file](https://github.com/BorysSerbyn/Jeff-bot/tree/master/out/artifacts/chess_jar).

 The basic idea behind Jeff's algorithm is that it creates a tree of boards stemming out of the current game configuration.
 It scores the nodes using a minimax algorithm.